Griglad/SchoolWebsite/README.md

-# A school website built with css Grid and Bootstrap
+# A school website built with CSS Grid,Bootstrap and JQuery